-Two Ways to Stream Services
+Three Ways to Stream Services

 With YouTube, there are two ways a church can stream its services.
 With the right streaming software, you can create a third option for your media team.
 All three have benefits that will allow you to reach different audiences.

 With Live streaming, you're broadcasting your church service in real-time.
 It's important to encourage your subscribers to turn on notifications.
 This option will allow YouTube to notify users when you're about to go Live.

 YouTube has recently added features that allow content creators to promote an upcoming Live stream.
 It also gives the option to create a link that will take people to the stream page and set a reminder.

 Once your live stream ends, you can edit the content before making the video available to rebroadcast on your channel.